 - Click Open.

-To insert an image within an Incident, Change, or Problem form as an attachment:
+Insert an image within an Incident, Change, or Problem form as an attachment

 - Click the Manage Attachments paper clip in the top-right corner of the form.

 - Click the Choose Files button to bring up your files.